Bonded by Love for Product

 The cannabis industry in particular requires high EQ.
 Cannabis affects everyone differently and everyone has their own opinion on cannabis.
 It is our responsibility as a company within this space to understand, empathize, and continue to progress the cannabis space.
 Not everyone on our team consumes cannabis.
 We cover the spectrum: some team members consume cannabis daily, while others have never, which is more than okay!
 What’s important is that we all understand the market, the role our product plays in it, and are committed to Jane’s mission.

-We’ve passed on candidates who were technically strong but would be difficult to work with.
+We’ve passed on candidates who had strong experience but would be difficult to work with.
 People who feel above the team and that there’s a ‘right’ way of doing things (aka their way) won’t succeed at Jane.
 There has to be wiggle room, which is why we know we need the full context surrounding decisions.
 It’s important to collaborate to fully understand all factors at play, whether it’s a certain timeline, timeframe, resource constraints, or potential iterations in the future.

 At the end of the day, we’re working with humans and we feel that at a very deep level.
 As Abe, co-founder and CTO, says, “As a leader, I’ve learned to be a lot more vulnerable and focused on how I can best empower people to do their jobs.
 There has to be mutual respect, always.”